erichamion/js-email-address-validator/README.md

 #### Notes after reviewing RFC 5322 in more detail
 - Printing characters are 0x21-0x7E
 - WSP = space or horizontal tab
-- Comment can contain FWS and/or printable ASCII (excluding parentheses and backslash)
+- Comment can contain FWS and/or printable ASCII (excluding parentheses and backslash) -- implemented
-- FWS includes WSP and/or newline, ends with WSP, but see next point
+- FWS includes WSP and/or newline, always ends with WSP, but see next point
 - Quoted-string can contain FWS, printable ASCII (excluding double-quote and backslash)
 - Quoted strings on a per-label basis are allowed but obsolete
 - Domain literals can contain FWS and printable ASCII (excluding square brackets and backslash)